jesster413/agusmakmun.github.io/resources.md

 ---
 layout: page
-title: Reading List
+title: Resources
-permalink: /reading/
+permalink: /resources/
+comments: true
 ---

-Here's a list of data science/machine learning books/blogs that I've read or am looking forward to read.
+Here's a list of data science related resources that I've collected so far.
 I would love to hear new suggestions and expand this list.

 ## Books